n26/psd2-tpp-docs/doc/dedicated-aisp.md

 Content-Type: application/json
 ```

-* Query parameter “bookingStatus” is supported with values “booked” and “information” (“pending” and “both“ are not supported from 14th March 2022)
+* Query parameter “bookingStatus” is supported with values “booked” and “information”
 * Query parameters “dateFrom” and “dateTo” are supported when “bookingStatus” is not “information“
 * Query parameter “withBalance”  is currently not supported.
 * Query parameter “deltaList” is currently not supported.
-* Pagination through “_links”  is currently not supported.
+* Pagination through “_links” is currently supported, and is based on time-range.
-* From 24/10/2023, pagination through “_links” will be supported only during the first 15 minutes of an AIS consent lifecycle, for returning all transactions made since the account was created.
-Each page will return all transactions limited to a period of 90 days.

 #### Response